Conda is a package manager for Python, CPP and other packages.

 A: It could be caused by the

 PYTHONPATHenvironment variable which should be set to empty when you are using virtual environment to avoid the conflicts with the path of the virtual environment.

-Q: When I run PySINGA in Mac OS X, I got the error “Fatal Python error: PyThreadState_Get: no current thread Abort trap: 6“
+Q: When I run SINGA in Mac OS X, I got the error “Fatal Python error: PyThreadState_Get: no current thread Abort trap: 6“

-A: This error happens typically when you have multiple version of Python on your system and you installed SINGA via pip (this problem is resolved for installation via conda), e.g, the one comes with the OS and the one installed by Homebrew.
-The Python linked by PySINGA must be the same as the Python interpreter.
+A: This error happens typically when you have multiple versions of Python in your system, e.g, the one comes with the OS and the one installed by Homebrew.
+The Python linked by SINGA must be the same as the Python interpreter.
 You can check your interpreter by

-which pythonand check the Python linked by PySINGA via
+which pythonand check the Python linked by SINGA via